hakanonymos/botnet-browser-chrome/README.md

 # Installation Server

-Start your wampserver,xamp ....etc and send the "panel" file to your server
+Start your wampserver,xamp ....etc and send the "server" folder to your server
-+ panel
++ server
 1. `config.php`

 usernam  = admin